Anticipated future trends

 All aspects of agriculture have been and will continue to be impacted by rapid social change, economics, technology, biotechnology and politics.

-Agriculture is still the third leading industry in Michigan and will remain high.
-Niche farming, community-based farms, urban farming, and farmers' markets are becoming popular with today's consumer of locally grown, organically grown, and uncommon varieties of produce.
-However, the number of family farms is still declining, being taken over by corporate farming operations and the conversion to more monocultures and need for pesticides, fertilizers, and genetically modified crops.
+Agriculture is in the top five leading industries in Michigan and will remain high.
+Niche farming, new crops, community-based farms, urban farming, and farmers' markets are becoming popular with today's consumer of locally grown, organically grown, and uncommon varieties of produce.
+However, the number of family farms is slowly declining, being taken over by corporate farming operations and the conversion to more monocultures and need for pesticides, fertilizers, and genetically modified crops.

-Computer technology skills are a necessity, for keeping financial records, to researching new farming methods, using remote sensing equipment, GPS and GIS technologies, smartphones, etc. Thus today's agriculturalist needs a well-rounded education that includes not only understanding the cultural requirements of plants and animals and their interactions, but also personnel and business management and technology training.
+Computer technology skills are a necessity, for keeping financial records, to researching new farming methods, using remote sensing equipment, GPS and GIS technologies, smartphones, data collection by drones, etc. Thus today's agriculturalists and foresters need a well-rounded education that includes not only understanding the cultural requirements of plants and animals and their interactions, but also personnel and business management and technology training.

-Various uses of biotechnology, sustainable farming practices, organic culture, and drought-resistant crops are all areas of research being studied to identify better ways to respect the earth, grow food, and feed the growing world populations.
+Various uses of biotechnology, sustainable farming practices, organic culture, and drought-resistant crops are all areas of research being studied to identify better ways to respect the earth, grow food and forestry products, and feed the growing world populations.

 The growth of data-intensive research is exponential.
-Grant-funded research will increasingly demand data management plan specifications, including considerations for publishing and sharing data.
-Relevant granting agencies such as the USDA and the National Science Foundation will soon include these data management requirements.
-This will increase the need for awareness of data publication venues.
+Grant-funded research demand data management plan specifications, including considerations for publishing and sharing data.
+Relevant granting agencies such as the USDA, the US Forest Service, and the National Science Foundation include these data management requirements.
+This will increase the need for awareness of data publication metadata, requirements, and repositories..